-- Even though some individuals are exempt from the Ordinance, it is our hope that everyone will do the best they can to clear sidewalks, keeping our community safe and walkable.
+Even though some individuals are exempt from the Ordinance, it’s our hope that everyone will do the best they can to clear sidewalks, keeping our community safe and walkable.

 - Individual homeowners who are physically incapable of complying with the ordinance are exempt.

-- The County will not be pre-qualifying or maintaining lists of exempt individuals.
+- The County will not pre-qualify or maintain lists of exempt individuals.

 - Prior to issuing citations, County staff will make every effort to contact owners to determine if they are exempt.

-- If the unlikely event that you receive a citation (and you are exempt), merely provide information about your exemption.
+- In the unlikely event that you receive a citation (and you’re exempt), provide information about your exemption.

 - Read our Frequently-Asked Questions for more information

 - Watch our Video FAQs on snow removal.

 - Report a Snow Issue in using our online form to alert us about snow-related problems.